getslash/slash/doc/building_solution.rst

 One approach for doing this is to add the initialization code to the ``before`` method of all tests involved, or even create a base class for all tests that does so.
 However, this is far from ideal, and has several downsides.

 Another possibility is to create a `test context <test_contexts>` and decorate all tests with it.
-This is slightly better, but here we'll explain how to do this using Shakedown's plugins and the global fixture it supports.
+This is slightly better, but here we'll explain how to do this using Slash's plugins and the global fixture it supports.

 First, we will add the ``microtech`` package as a dependency of ``microtech_testing``.
 This makes sense, and will once again automatically install the SDK when the testing package is installed: